merp101/merp101.github.io/README.md

 # merp101.github.io
-//This is for HTML, formatting the page!
-Nothing else here!
+//This is for JS, only for actual functions.
+HTML is in index.md